Backups

 that has been used for the remote backup).

-This, again, works only for SQLite.
-When you are using Postgres, you really should use native tooling which is way
+This, again, works only for Hiqlite.
+When you are using Postgres, you should use Postgres native tooling like

 The process is really simple: